-‘Reward for hard work’ - Memorial’s Jaylon Guilbeau playing in All-American Bowl - Port Arthur News
+‘Reward for hard work’ - Memorial’s Jaylon Guilbeau playing in 2022 All-American Bowl - Port Arthur News

 “It feels very good,” he said.
 “I was so hyped when I first got the call and they were telling me.
 It was a blessing.
 Everybody doesn’t get this opportunity, so I’m happy I got this opportunity to be an All-American.”

 The game, begun in 2000, was sponsored by the U.S. Army until 2018.
 It is now sponsored by American Family Insurance.

-It will be played Saturday, Jan.
-9, 2021, and broadcast on NBC.
+The 2021 game will be played Saturday, Jan.
+9, and broadcast on NBC.

 “It’s good for him,” Memorial head football coach Brian Morgan said.
 “It’s a reward for hard work, and doing the right thing.
 He comes to work every day, and that’s just him.
 He’s blessed with a lot of God-given talent and some good genes, but he comes to work every day, and he’s a high-character kid, high work ethic.
 I think you put those together combined with some genes and some good talent, and you’ve got yourself a good player.”

-Note: This story was updated to reflect that Guilbeau has been selected for the 2022 All-American Bowl.